| Main Page | Faith Formation | Special Needs | Sacramental Preparation | Christian Initiation (RCIA) |

 Beginning on Ash Wednesday (March 5, 2025), all parishes must begin to use the Order Of Christian Initiation Of Adults / Ritual de la Iniciación Cristiana de Adultos published in the United States.

 In the Diocese of Brownsville, we have already made distinctions between the process and the ritual book used for Adult Baptisms.
 Parishes have already been asked to consider changing the name of the process to either Christian Initiation or Catechumenal Ministry.
-The current ritual book for the United States is the Rite of Christian Initiation of Adults.
-We anticipate some time in the near future that we will have the Order of Christian Initiation of Adults.
+The current ritual book for the United States is the Order of Christian Initiation of Adults.

 For adults who have already been baptized Christian in another faith tradition, the Catholic Church has the Order of Reception into the Full Communion of the Catholic Church of Those Already Validly Baptized by a non-Catholic minister.
 The Candidates are asked to participate in a formation process to help them understand and have a lived-experience of the teachings and practices of the Catholic Church.
 Although some times this preparation in done with Catechumens preparing for baptism, the liturgical preparation for Candidates is different since they have already been baptized and committed to Jesus Christ, and many have also been active members of other Christian communities.